 I like the adventure of making paintings.
 I like paint in all its glorious variation: thick, thin, smooth, gritty, opaque, translucent, glossy, matte.
+Material stuff that I can manipulate directly on a surface.
 Making art takes me to places nothing else does.
 It satisfies me like nothing else does.
 While I am a landscape painter at heart, I need the open-ended-ness of a non-objective painter.
 Color and authenticity of feeling comes first.

 Throughout my evolution as an artist, my goal has been to make the best art I can, using the best of the past as my guide, and to be true to my own nature.
 To do this calls for me to be constructively self critical, open to the possibilities of the moment, confident and humble.
 The studio and life in general always supplies the humble.
 I supply the fortitude.